 Fluid tailings — known formally as mature fine tailings — are the toxic by-product of oilsands mining.
 The slurry sieved from the mining process is deposited as waste in enormous holding lakes, and they contain a host of toxic materials including bitumen, naphthenic acids, cyanide, phenols, arsenic, cadmium, chromium, copper, lead and zinc.
 They are released during oilsands processing and build up in tailings lakes over time — and there is evidence these lakes may leak.

-In 2013 (the last time for which data is available) there were 976 billion litres of tailings on Alberta’s landscape, covering an area roughly the size of the city of Kelowna.
-The volume of the lakes continues to grow and has likely now reached 1 trillion litres.
+In 2015 (the last time for which data is available) there were 1.18 trillion litres of tailings on Alberta’s landscape, covering an area roughly the size of the city of Kelowna.
+The volume of the lakes continues to grow.

 Fluid tailings are warm when disposed of, so tailings lakes don’t freeze in the winter.
 Because of this, wildlife are attracted to the toxic lakes in cold weather.
 Mine operators typically use air cannons in an attempt to scare off birds and other wildlife, but these measures are not always successful.
 If animals are exposed to the lakes, they can become covered in residual bitumen, a potentially deadly fate.
 Two notorious examples of the risk tailings pose to wildlife occurred in 2008 when 1,600 migrating ducks died after landing in a Syncrude operated tailings lake.
 Again in 2010, despite heightened attempts to dissuade wildlife from approaching the toxic water bodies, another 230 ducks died in one of Syncrude’s ponds.